klapaukh/assignments/readme.md

 #Assignment Attempt Explorer

 This tool seeks to help people look at what assignment non-submission may say about a students subsequent likelihood of passing a course.
+If you use this system in research please cite it.

 ## Invocation